 Concepts of the Wheel of Consent

-The core idea behind the model is that it’s not only about asking if you can or are allowed to do something (such as: “Can I touch your abdomen?”), but also about making clear for whom you want to do it (for yourself or for the other) and why you want to do it (for instance, to relieve pain of the one you touch, or to give consolation, or to warm your own hands for your own pleasure, and so on, and so on).
+The core idea behind the model is that it’s not only about asking if and what you can or are allowed to do (such as: “Can I touch your abdomen?”), but also about making clear for whom you want to do it (for yourself or for the other) and why you want to do it (for instance, to relieve pain of the one you touch, or to give consolation, or to warm your own hands for your own pleasure, and so on, and so on).

 The Wheel of Consent is conceptually implemented as a circle (or wheel) with two halves.
 One half represents you and the other half represents the other.
 Each half then is again divided in two parts, which makes the circle containing a total of four quadrants.